Home »

 Who writes Salud everywhere?

 My name is Bruno Abarca Tomás.
-I am a medical doctor, of Spanish origin, and I work professionally in public health in humanitarian action and development cooperation (see Linkedin profile).
+I am a Spanish-born physician dedicated professionally to public health in humanitarian action and development cooperation (see LinkedIn profile and Bluesky).
+If you would like to get in touch for questions, suggestions or collaboration proposals, you can do so here.

 I studied medicine because I wanted to work in what was then known as international health.
 While balancing my studies with various volunteer activities and associations, I was fortunate to spend a year studying global health toward the end of my degree.
 I left my specialization in public health and preventive medicine halfway through to jump into international cooperation.
 Since then, I’ve worked in this field in over fifteen countries.
-Currently, I work at Action Against Hunger, focusing on health system strengthening, sexual and reproductive health, and advocating for access to health.
-I also teach online as a professorial lecturer in public health in complex humanitarian emergencies at the Milken Institute School of Public Health at George Washington University in Washington, DC.
+Currently, I work at Action Against Hunger, as a specialist in health and nutrition, providing technical advice and support to our teams in different countries.
+I also teach online as a professorial lecturer in public health in complex humanitarian emergencies at the Milken Institute School of Public Health at George Washington University, in Washington, DC.

 I have been a blogger (and even a photoblogger) for twenty years with more or less intensity.
 However, today I write Salud everywhere with a lot of humility and respect, because I am far from being the person who knows the most about this.
 There are lots of people who know much more, who have much more and more diverse experience, and who communicate better.
 I simply decided to launch this site because when I started I would have loved to find something like this.